schmidtocean/public_technical_documentation/docs/sealog_best_practices.md

 Event option names can NOT be "id" or "comment".
 These are reserved keywords.

 ## Event Option Types and their uses:
-- text: when the value possibilities for the option are unknown and must be manually filled out when the event is submitted
+- **text**: when the value possibilities for the option are unknown and must be manually filled out when the event is submitted
-- static text: when the value is known and should not be altered
+- **static text**: when the value is known and should not be altered
-- dropdown: when the option is one of a long lists of possibilities
+- **dropdown**: when the option is one of a long lists of possibilities
-- radio buttons when the option is one of a short list of possibilities
+- **radio buttons**: when the option is one of a short list of possibilities
-- checkboxes: when the option is one OR more of a list of possibilities
+- **checkboxes**: when the option is one OR more of a list of possibilities

 It is recommended to use the free_text input available to all event templates if an event should include a description.